 So next time you find a Gussie, Bert, Glenn or Hooky named, don’t scream, think outside the normal and you might just crack that brick wall.

 I also recommend getting hold of a good first name dictionary and a book that lists first name variants.
-These are the two I have had for years;
+ThesThis is one, on variants, that I have had for years;

 Look at your own family.
 What interesting names do you have?